 Masoala and Marojejy NPs hold the amazing Helmet Vanga, and Masoala is good for Bernier’s Vanga.

-Keen birders may want to seek out rare and little-known birds like the Sakalava Rail at Lake Kinkony, the Madagascar Pochard and Red Owl in the remote north, and the mysterious Red-tailed Newtonia in Andohela NP.
+Keen birders may want to seek out rare and little-known birds like the Sakalava Rail at Lake Kinkony, the Madagascar Pochard and Red Owl in the remote North West, and the mysterious Red-tailed Newtonia in the Fort-Dauphin region in the South East.